Bilbottom/sql-learning-materials/docs/challenging-sql-problems/problems/bronze/customer-churn.md

 └------------------------ 2024-02-19 (active)
 ```

-User 2 _has_ churned user since they were not active in the last 7 days (between `2024-02-24` and `2024-03-01`) but were active at least once in the 7 days before that.
+User 2 _has_ churned since they were not active in the last 7 days (between `2024-02-24` and `2024-03-01`) but were active at least once in the 7 days before that.

 #### User 3

 The `activity_history` for user 3 is `13144`, which in binary is `11001101011000`.

-We can expand the binary representation to understand the activity again:
+Again, we can expand the binary representation to understand the activity:

 ```
 1 1 0 0 1 1 0 1 0 1 1 0 0 0